Download for the SkySurveyor Suite (SKSS)

 Instead you can elect to work through ASCOM connections only with the cameras, FW, mount, focuser, …

 Also ASCOM drivers and related hardware can be shared between applications (such as a imaging software and SKSS) using the OPTEC ASCOM server if necessary:

 If you are only interested on guiding we recommend that you install and request a license for SkyGuide only.
 SkyGuard needs an ONAG for live auto-focus.

 SKSS requires the ASCOM platform version 6.4 or higher (an ASCOM paltform 6.4 installer is part of the SKSS installation package) and a Windows OS version 7 or higher.
 This release is a Windows 32 bits application for compatibility with Maxim-DL

 An ASCOM only SKSS 64 bits version will be available later, fell free to visit our website for any update information on this coming release.

-SKSS and full frame processing (guiding and focusing) is a patent pending technology from Innovations Foresight (please consult our intellectual property page for further information about our patents).
+SKSS and full frame processing (guiding and focusing) is a patented technology from Innovations Foresight (please consult our intellectual property page for further information about our patents).
 The live auto-focus capability (SkyGuard) requires an ONAG®.